Poultney (town), Vermont: History

 A grist mill was built in 1777, and the village grew up around this mill.
-There are many buildings of historic interest in East Poultney.
+Many buildings of historic interest are in East Poultney.
 Among these are the Eagle Tavern dating to 1780, the Federal style Baptist church built in 1805 by master builder Elisha Scott, and the 1823 Horace Greeley House.

 East Poultney was the original home of Heman Allen, brother of Ebenezer Allen and cousin of Revolutionary War hero Ethan Allen.
 Horace Greeley, founder of the New York Tribune, and George Jones, co-founder of The New York Times, both lived in East Poultney in the late 1820s.
 Greeley served an apprenticeship at the Northern Spectator newspaper owned by Amos Bliss from 1826 to 1830.
 The green and nearby streets look very similar to the way they were in the 1800s.

-In the last half of the 19th century slate became a major export from the region.
-This attracted immigrants from many countries including Wales.
+In the last half of the 19th century, slate became a major export from the region.
+This attracted immigrants from many countries, including Wales.
 Lack of social mobility, experience in processing slate, and a depressed economy in Wales encouraged many Welsh slate workers to come to the Poultney region.
 Anecdotal evidence suggests that many of the Welsh last name in the area are pronounced using the original Welsh pronunciation.
 The choir at Green Mountain College was said to have the only fully Welsh repertoire in the United States.

 The East Poultney Historic District and the Poultney Village Historic District are both listed in the National Register of Historic Places.
 Among historical buildings located there are the Union Academy dating to 1791, the Melodeon Factory built in 1840, and the 1896 Victorian school house.

 Poultney shares Lake St. Catherine (about 800 acre) with the town of Wells.
 Poultney lies in a slate belt, where slate roofing, tiles, and building blocks are mined and milled.

 Geography

-According to the United States Census Bureau, the town has a total area of 44.8 sqmi, of which 43.9 sqmi is land and 0.9 sqmi, or 1.94%, is water.
+According to the United States Census Bureau, the town has a total area of 44.8 sqmi, of which 0.9 sqmi, or 1.94%, is covered by water.
 Situated to the west of the Taconic Mountains, Poultney is drained by the Poultney River, a tributary of Lake Champlain.

 The town is crossed by Vermont Route 30, Vermont Route 31, and Vermont Route 140.
 The village of Poultney is located entirely within the town.